-- Each Warrant entitles the registered holder to subscribe for one (1) new ordinary share in the Company at the exercise price of RM1.54 during the exercise period, subject to the adjustments in accordance with the Deed Poll constituting the Warrants; - b) The Warrants may be exercised at any time on or after 27 July 2018 until the end of the tenure of the Warrants.
-The tenure of the Warrants is for a period of five (5) years from 24 July 2018. - c) The new shares to be issued upon the exercise of the Warrants shall, upon allotment and issue, rank pari passu in all respects with the then existing share of the Company except that they will not be entitled to any dividends, rights, allotments and/or distributions declared, made or paid by the Company prior to the relevant date of allotment and issue of the new shares to be issued pursuant to the exercise of the Warrants; - For purpose of trading on Bursa Securities, a board lot for the Warrants shall comprise one hundred (100) Warrants carrying right to subscribe for 100 new shares at any time during the exercise period or such denomination as determined by Bursa Securities; and - e) The Deed Poll and accordingly the Warrants are governed by and shall be construed in accordance with the laws of Malaysia.
+- (a) Each Warrant entitles the registered holder to subscribe for one (1) new ordinary share in the Company at the exercise price of RM1.54 during the exercise period, subject to the adjustments in accordance with the Deed Poll constituting the Warrants; - (b) The Warrants may be exercised at any time on or after 27 July 2018 until the end of the tenure of the Warrants.
+The tenure of the Warrants is for a period of five (5) years from 24 July 2018 and expired on 24 July 2023; - (c) The new shares to be issued upon the exercise of the Warrants shall, upon allotment and issue, rank pari passu in all respects with the then existing share of the Company except that they will not be entitled to any dividends, rights, allotments and/or distributions declared, made or paid by the Company prior to the relevant date of allotment and issue of the new shares to be issued pursuant to the exercise of the Warrants; - (d) For purpose of trading on Bursa Securities, a board lot for the Warrants shall comprise one hundred (100) Warrants carrying right to subscribe for 100 new shares at any time during the exercise period or such denomination as determined by Bursa Securities; and - (e) The Deed Poll and accordingly the Warrants are governed by and shall be construed in accordance with the laws of Malaysia.

-No Warrants were exercised during the year.
-As at year end, 48,550,093 (2021: 48,550,093) Warrants remained unexercised.
+9,736,500 of Warrants were exercised during the year.
+As at year end, 38,813,593 (2022: 48,550,093) of Warrants remained unexercised.